-Hostinger is a great web host (my Hostinger review is here) but one letdown is that a free SSL certificate isn't included on all shared hosting plans, and on addon domains.
-This is a bummer but installing SSL on ALL plans ⇣ is an easy thing to do with this step-by-step guide.
+Hostinger is a great web host but one major letdown is that a free SSL certificate isn’t included on all shared hosting plans, and on addon domains.
+But installing SSL on ALL plans ⇣ is an easy thing to do with this step-by-step guide.

 Hostinger provides a free SSL certificate on all plans except for the entry-level Single and Premium shared hosting plans.
 Also.
 There is no way to get a free SSL certificate on addon domains in Hostinger.

 - How to install a free SSL certificate on ALL of Hostinger’s shared hosting plans.

 - How to install a free SSL certificate on your addon domains in Hostinger.

 - How to get a free and trusted SSL certificate from Let’s Encrypt.

 - How to use ZeroSSL free SSL certificate wizard.

 - and ultimately have your website use https:// encrypted website connection and get the lock icon in the address bar.

 Simply because users expect a secure and private online experience when using your website.